401(k) For Small Business in Belleville, IL

 401(k) Plans

-• Safe Harbor Provision — If you opt for this provision, as a business owner you would be obligated to make contributions that are fully vested when made.
+• Safe Harbor Provision — If you decide to set up a Safe Harbor 401(k), as an employer you would be required to make contributions that are fully vested when made.
 To meet Safe Harbor requirements, you have four options:

-1. In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, regardless of whether the employee decides to contribute to the plan.
+1. In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, whether or not the employee decides to themselves.

 2. With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.